 Shungite is a rare and relativley unknown material which is highly regarded in the world of crystal healing.
-It's graded 4 on Mohs scale of mineral hardness, has a very unique appearance, is surprisingly light weight and rough stones give off a soot-like residue.
+Graded 4 on Mohs scale of mineral hardness, it has a unique appearance, is surprisingly light weight and rough shungite gives off a soot-like residue.

-Shungite lacks any significant crystal structure so it's correctly classified as a mineraloid, these are substances which cannot truly be categorized as minerals because they do not form crystals.
-A naturally occurring material which is not crystalline lacks the ordered atomic structure which is a prerequesite for crystals to form.
-Other mineraloids are obsidian which is volcanic glass, precious and common opal and the curious green glassy object known as moldavite.
-The colour of shungite can vary from a deep shade of bronze to virtually black, it's an opaque material with a lustre that's best described as being vitreous.
+Due to its lack of any significant crystal structure, shungite is correctly classified as a mineraloid, these are substances which cannot truly be categorized as minerals because they do not form crystals.
+Other mineraloids include obsidian which is volcanic glass, opal and another curious material known as moldavite.
+The colour of shungite can vary from a deep shade of bronze to virtually black, it's opaque, naturally lustrous and has the ability to purify water.

-Known to be at least two billion years old, shungite is believed to be a type of carbon which came about because of the metamorphism of crude oil.
-It is found almost exclusively near Shun'ga village, Lake Onega, Karelia in Russia and was named after this location soon after being discovered.
-Although said to have formed before organic life was established on earth, this is questionable because most carbon based minerals came about because of decayed organic matter such as ancient forests.
-It has been suggested that the impact from an enormous meteorite caused the crater in which Lake Onega later formed and over time, the sea-bed formed the deposit.
-Although the lake is highly polluted, its supply of water is purified by the shungite and it has been used as a healing spa for hundreds of years.
-The very first healing spa in Karelia was set up by Peter the Great.
+Known to be at least two billion years old, shungite is believed to be a type of carbon that came about because of the metamorphism of crude oil.
+It's found almost exclusively close on the shores of Lake Onega close to the village of Shunga, Republic of Karelia, north-west Russia and in 1887 shungite was named after this locality.
+There are believed to be approximately thirty five million tons of shungite available to mine in the region and approximately two hundred thousand tons are processed each year.
+Although some articles state that it formed prior to organic life being established on earth, this is questionable because most carbon based minerals came about because of decayed organic matter such as ancient forests.
+Some have suggested that the impact from an enormous meteorite caused the crater in which Lake Onega subsequently formed and that may have contributed to the the formation of shungite.

-Although known for its high carbon content, the exact amount does vary depending on the reference that you read.
+Although known for its high carbon content, the exact amount that's present in shungite varies depending on which reference or study you read.
 All known life forms on Earth are made up of carbon and in humans, it's the second most common element accounting for 23% of our total body weight.
-It is for this reason that shungite is revered for its curative powers and it's known to have been used as a healing crystal since the early 18th century.